If you do not know it yet, the Blockchain has been made popular by the cryptocurrency called "Bitcoin".

 Section 3.2.
 Will the smart-contact replace the judge?

-It may be that the expression " code is law "Gets rid of the issue of litigation: if the code says it is true.
+One may have the impression that the expression "code is law"To get rid of the issue of litigation: if the code says it is true.

 Nothing is more wrong.